781flyingdutchman/background_downloader/README.md

 If you listen to the `updates` stream instead of using callbacks, you can test for the task's `group` field in your listener, and process the update differently for different groups.

-### Task queues
+### Task queues and Holding queues
 Once you `enqueue` a task with the `FileDownloader` it is added to an internal queue that is managed by the native platform you're running on (e.g. Android).
 Once enqueued, you have limited control over the execution order, the number of tasks running in parallel, etc, because all that is managed by the platform.
-If you want more control over the queue, you need to add a `TaskQueue`.
+If you want more control over the queue, you need to use a `TaskQueue` or a `HoldingQueue`:
+* A `TaskQueue` is a Dart object that you can add to the `FileDownloader`.
+You can create this object yourself (implementing the `TaskQueue` interface) or use the bundled `MemoryTaskQueue` implementation.
+This queue sits "in front of" the `FileDownloader` and instead of using the `enqueue` and `download` methods directly, you now simply `add` your tasks to the `TaskQueue`.
+Because this is a Dart object, the queue will suspend when the OS suspends your application, and if the app gets killed, tasks held in the `TaskQueue` will be lost (unless you have implemented persistence)
+* A `HoldingQueue` is native to the OS and can be configured using `FileDownloader().configure` to limit the number of concurrent tasks that are executed (in total, by host or by group).
+When using this queue you do not change how you interact with the FileDownloader, but you cannot implement your own holding queue.
+Because this queue is native, it will continue to run when your app is suspended by the OS, but if the app is killed then tasks held in the holding queue will be lost (unlike tasks already enqueued natively, which persist)

+#### TaskQueue
 The `MemoryTaskQueue` bundled with the `background_downloader` allows:
 * pacing the rate of enqueueing tasks, based on `minInterval`, to avoid 'choking' the FileDownloader when adding a large number of tasks
 * managing task priorities while waiting in the queue, such that higher priority tasks are enqueued before lower priority ones, even if they are added later